timross14/webhook-notifier/README.md

 # Notifier

 ###Known Issues/Possible Improvements
-- Need better handling of errors in API returns
+- Need better handling of errors and testing of API returns
 - Should research if there is a worker gem that is more built for our use case, Sidekiq needs manipulating to queue quickly
 - Possibly parallelize our GET of weather status, as we scale up the amount of zip codes
 - Need to manually test if sidekiq jobs are working

-###To Run
+###To Run Tests
 `bundle install && bundle exec rspec`

 _Notifier_ app monitors the weather in your area and will notify you when